 Keep the ad simple.
 All you say is, “would you like to receive top tips, helpful hints, news on real estate, editorials, blogs, updates on the area?”
 You could even include competitions and vouchers.
 It may be hard to believe, but you will get a lot of people liking your page because there’s no barrier to entry.
 It’s just a click and they like it and you have then built your database accordingly.
 It doesn’t cost much, you can do $10, $20 a week, whatever you can afford.
 We have one running, that hasn’t even been going for a year and we’ve got over 1000 likes on our Facebook page just from that “like” ad.

 I’ve specifically looked at Facebook here, but you should also review any other social media/online platform where you have a profile.
-If you want to know more about using social media to build your profile and business, my upcoming seminar can show you how.
+If you want to know more about using social media to build your profile and business, register for my upcoming FREE half-day Real Estate Brilliance webinar.